destrostudios/reinforcement-learning/README.md

 # reinforcement-learning
 Reinforcement learning library for Java.

+## Disclaimer
+This project contains some forked code bases:
+- The `rl4j-api` and `rl4j-core` modules, as well as the `com.destrostudios.rl.test.rl4j` package, were forked and refactored from the discontinued RL4J (https://github.com/kgoderis/deeplearning4j, fork of DL4J, Apache License 2.0)
-Based on and refactored from https://github.com/kingyuluk/RL-FlappyBird (MIT License).
+- The `com.destrostudios.rl.test.flappybird` package was forked and refactored from https://github.com/kingyuluk/RL-FlappyBird (MIT License)